 1.1 First-time online instructors will complete the Canvas I, II, III training before teaching online.

-1.2 Reccurring faculty will attend training relevant to online teaching on a yearly basis.
-Suggestions: Delivering an Effective Online Course, Lecture Capture, Social Presence, Canvas updates, Canvas rubrics and outcomes, Canvas Apps, Online Accessibility, DE Summer Institute or other technology related professional development training.
+1.2 Recurring faculty will attend a training relevant to online teaching on a yearly bases.
+Suggestions: Tips & Tricks to Online Course Design: Consistency in Course Presentation and Student Navigation, Creating Accessible Content, Delivering Effective Online Courses, QM Improving your Online Course, DE Summer Institute or other related online professional development.

 1.3 Faculty teaching online courses for more than three semesters will attend the Quality Matters Rubric training or the Quality Matters Improving Your Online Course.
 QM training only needs to be completed once in order to fulfill this standard.